Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Let’s find out what the science says from family medicine physician Donald Ford, MD.
+Let’s find out what the science says from family medicine physician Shaina Rood, DO.

-But when it comes to recovering from a cold, vitamin C packets might help a wee bit.
-Researchers found that a vitamin C supplement may reduce the duration of a cold by about 8% in adults and 18% in children.
+But when it comes to recovering from a cold, some extra vitamin C may help a wee bit.
+Researchers found that daily vitamin C doses may help reduce the severity and duration of bad colds.

 Advertisement

-Vitamin C and zinc are just two of many remedies touted as cures for the common cold.
-Some claim that elderberry can help.
+Vitamin C and zinc are just two of many natural remedies touted as cures for the common cold.
+Some claim elderberry can help.
 (Not exactly accurate.)
-Others say to try putting garlic up your nose.
+Others suggest putting garlic up your nose.
 (Nope!)
 There’s been a push for fire cider and echinacea flower, too.
 (Both unproven.)

 So, why do folks sometimes think they feel better after trying one of these tactics?
-These cold products might produce a placebo effect, where you essentially trick yourself into believing something worked.
+The answer might revolve around the placebo effect, where you essentially trick yourself into believing something worked.

-Bottom line, though?
-“When you’re sick,” says Dr. Ford, “the best medicine still seems to be time, fluids and rest.
+“When you’re sick, the best medicine still seems to be time, fluids and rest,” says Dr. Rood.

 Advertisement